qiwi/FeatureToggle/README.md

 val feature = featureManager.getFeature<SampleFeature>()
 ```

-It is recommended to wait with timeout for feature flags loading for example on SplashScreen:
+It is recommended to wait with timeout for feature flags loading for example on splash screen:
 ```kotlin
 class SplashScreenActivity : AppCompatActivity() {